AlbanESIEE/BPA-DE2--Digital-Electronics-/lab5/test/README.md

    | Timer/Counter1 | 16 | 4m | 33m | -- | 262m | -- | **1s** | 4.2s |
    | Timer/Counter2 | 8  | 16u | 128u | 512u | 1m | 2m | 4m | 16m |

-   > I designed this flowchart on Wondershare EdrawMax software.
+   > I designed this flowchart on *Wondershare EdrawMax software*.

    >To resume the process, in the `main` loop, we have to initialize the LCD display, configure ADC and configure timer 1.
    >The `TIMER1_OVF_vect` is launched by the interrupt service routine of timer 1 when it overflows.
 As we want to mesure the value of the temperature only every 30 seconds (and at the same time refresh the LCD display), we have to use a conditionnal statement with a counter as in the *lab4*.
 Every 30 seconds, we start the analog digital conversion (ADC) and when it's done, the ADC service routine will point on the `ADC_vect`.
 Finally, we have to read the ADC value (which is equal to $ADC = \frac{V_{TC1046}}{V_{REF}}\times (2^{10}-1)$.
 Then, we can convert it into temperature with the linear characteristic function of the TC1046 sensor (explained in the [datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/21496C.pdf)).